accordproject/techdocs/website/versioned_docs/version-0.12.0/spec-packaging.md

 original_id: spec-packaging
 ---

-The artefacts that define a template are:
+The artifacts that define a template are:
 - Metadata, such as name and version
 - CML models, which define the template model, request, response and any required types
 - Template grammar for each supported locale